ivoysey/agdademo/patter.md

   ! : {α : Set} {x y : α} → x == y → y == x
   ! refl = refl
 ```

+(note the heavy use of implicit arguments here; having to name all the end
+points in these things gets tired _fast_. try making them explicit in the
+file and then making the proofs go through; you'll see why.)

 the one slightly non-traditional property of identities that we'll get a
 lot of milage out of is usually called `ap`. it states that everything else